 Regulation and Supervision

-BEE4 is authorized by the CVM (Brazilian Securities and Exchange Commission) to develop the tokenized stock market for SMEs in Brazil.
-This license, in addition to establishing high transparency standards, mandates the adoption of best governance and self-regulation practices, which are approved by the regulator itself, all to protect investors.
-Below, you can find the market supervision mechanisms.
+BEE4 is authorized by the CVM to develop the market for tokenized shares of SMEs in Brazil.
+The license, in addition to establishing high standards of transparency, provides for the adoption of best governance and self-regulation practices, which are approved by the regulator itself, all aimed at protecting investors.
+See below the market supervision mechanisms.

 Operations Supervision